Edvard August Vainio: Work in Finland

 As well as his scholarly work published later, Vainio published in Finnish a popular account of his travels in Brazil, Matkustus Brasiliassa.
 Kuvaus luonnosta ja kansoista Brasiliassa ("Travels in Brazil.
 A Description of Nature and Travels in Brazil") (1888).
 This book combines a description of his travel adventures with a folkloric account of Brazil, its flora and fauna, and its inhabitants.
 Vainio does not indicate in this book nor in his later scholarly work the reason for visiting Brazil in the first place.
-German botanist Fritz Mattick suggests that the idea may have originated from the fact that several botanists from the Nordic countries had lived in the interior of Minas Gerais, including Danish naturalist Peter Wilhelm Lund, who lived in Lagoa Santa and made palaeontological discoveries in the nearby limestone caves; and Danish botanists Peter Clausen and his assistant Eugenius Warming.
+German botanist Fritz Mattick suggests that the idea may have originated from the fact that several botanists from the Nordic countries had lived in the interior of Minas Gerais, including Danish naturalist Peter Wilhelm Lund, who lived in Lagoa Santa and made palaeontological discoveries in the nearby limestone caves; and Danish botanist Peter Clausen and his assistant Eugenius Warming.
 Cladonia specimens that were collected by Warming are mentioned in Vainio's monograph.

 In 1887, Vainio published the first of his three-volume monograph on Cladonia, titled Monographia Cladoniarum universalis ("Universal Monograph on Cladonia"); the final volume was published in 1897.
 This was an extensive work written in Latin, totalling 1277 pages, on all aspects of this group of lichens.
 It included descriptions of species old and new, analysis of species synonymy, distribution records, and detailed analysis of the structure and development of the Cladoniae.
 The publication of just the first volume had already secured Vainio's reputation as a prominent lichenologist.
 This major work was later judged to be the best work during this era in the field of lichen research.
 As an indication of the accuracy and reliability of Vainio's work, a 1998 study showed that of the 18 new Cladonia species he described from Brazil a century before, 16 were still considered valid species.